askonube/IR-Network-Slowdowns/README.md

 ## Overview

-The project illustrates a threat hunting investigation focused on a potential unauthorised data exfiltration attempt by a threat from within the organisation.
-After ruling out external threats, the investigation shifted focus to potentially compromised insiders — those who may have fallen victim to social engineering, credential theft, or malware infection — as well as disgruntled employees motivated by revenge.
-The primary tool used was **Microsoft Defender for Endpoint (MDE)**, while leveraging Kusto Query Language (KQL) to query detailed threat hunting logs to identify indicators of unauthorised data exfiltration.
-The findings showcase the importance of continuous monitoring and proactive threat hunting to mitigate insider risks and safeguard sensitive organizational data.
+A threat hunt investigation was conducted regarding a sudden rapid decrease in network speed in a local area network (LAN) working environment.
+Coordinated and sophisticated attacks seem rather unlikely and may point to endpoint activity within the internal network.
+The primary tool here used was **Microsoft Defender for Endpoint (MDE)**, while leveraging Kusto Query Language (KQL) to query detailed threat hunting logs to identify large files downloaded, port scans, and numerous failed connection attempts.
+The findings below highlight the importance of implementing safeguards that will flag any suspicious behaviour from inside the network.

 ---